nbeaumont/appro-img-deliverer/README.md

   * Download the content of **appro-img-deliverer** as a ZIP file.

-  * Create the following directory tree.

-  * Copy the files jquery.appro-img-deliverer.js and jquery.magnific-popup.min.js to the _javascripts folder.

-  * Copy the files appro-img-deliverer.css and magnific-popup.css to the _stylesheets folder.

-  * Create a new html document and save it in your project_root folder.
+  * Create a directory tree like the one shown below.
+Copy the files jquery.appro-img-deliverer.js and jquery.magnific-popup.min.js to the _javascripts folder, and the files appro-img-deliverer.css and magnific-popup.css to the _stylesheets folder.
+Create a new html document and save it in your project_root folder.

 ![screen-shot-2015-11-21-at-5 43 34-pm](https://cloud.githubusercontent.com/assets/10236829/11320919/e3c3645e-9078-11e5-9b27-0b2400421352.png)

   * Open Photoshop.

   * Choose **File** > **Scripts** > **Image Processor**.
 See [Photoshop Help /